suite22/blog/about.md

 title: About
 ---

-I'm an iOS engineer living in Portland, OR.
-Previously I worked as a video editor and producer.
-I'm still trying to thread the needle to tell stories about code.
+I'm currently an iOS engineer living in Portland, OR.
+Previously I worked as a [video editor and producer](https://vimeo.com/92269602).
+My dream is to blend stories and code.